azra10/issv/Docs/readme.txt

 7. Activate ISS Registeration For Next Year
 8. Activate ISS Unit Test Plugin

+—Loading Data
+make sure the birth date is in yyyy-mm-dd, all amounts do not have a ‘,’ comma, remove any ‘&’ or ‘$’ from data columns format and save the file in comma separated file before importing into the database

 --Loading custom css in theme page template copy wp-content/themes/<name>/page.php to regpage.php to theme folder add add_action ( 'wp_head', 'load_custom_issv_style' );  before header part.